Samuel Dickstein (mathematician)

 Samuel Dickstein (12 May 1851 – 28 September 1939) was a Polish mathematician of Jewish origin.
 He was one of the founders of the Jewish party Zjednoczenie ("the union"), which advocated the assimilation of Polish Jews.

+Biography

 He was born in Warsaw and was killed there by a German bomb at the beginning of World War II.
 All the members of his family were murdered during the Holocaust.

 Work

-Dickstein wrote many mathematical books and founded the journal Wiadomości Mathematyczne (Mathematical News), now published by the Polish Mathematical Society.
+Dickstein wrote many books on mathematics and founded the journal Wiadomości Mathematyczne (Mathematical News), now published by the Polish Mathematical Society.
 He was a bridge between the times of Cauchy and Poincaré and those of the Lwów School of Mathematics.
-He was also thanked by Alexander Macfarlane for contributing to the Bibliography of Quaternions (1904) published by the Quaternion Society.
+He was also thanked by Alexander Macfarlane for contributing to the Bibliography of Quaternions (1904) published by the Quaternion Association.

-He was also one of the personalities, who contributed to the foundation of the Warsaw Public Library in 1907.
+He was also one of the personalities who contributed to the foundation of the Warsaw Public Library in 1907.